 In his book Thinking, Fast and Slow, Daniel Kahneman explains the existence of our experiential and remembering selves.
-Although Dr. Kahneman is not thought of as an expert on dementia care, grasping this concept will greatly enhance your success in caring for your loved ones or clients as they experience dementia.
+Although Kahneman is not thought of as an expert on dementia care, grasping this concept will greatly enhance your success in caring for your loved one or client as they experience dementia.

-The concept of our experiential and remembering selves parallels that of our two thought processes.
+The concept of our experiential and remembering selves parallels that of our two types of thinking processes.
 We know that all of us have both rational and intuitive thought processes, and that some people prefer using rational thought while others are more comfortable in the intuitive or creative world.
-At DAWN, we see our clients losing memory and rational thought processes, but not their intuitive thought processes.

 Even though people experiencing dementia become unable to recount what has just happened, they still go through the experience—even without recall.
 The psychological present lasts about three seconds.
 We experience the present even when we have dementia.
-The emotional pain caused by callous treatment or statements occurs during that period.
+The emotional pain caused by callus treatment or statements occurs during that period.
 Our loved ones and clients’ moods and actions are expressions of what they have experienced, whether they can use language and recall, or not.

 This is why person-directed care is so critical for people experiencing dementia.
 They are experiencing the present.
 We need to not only provide support for rational thought losses, but also remember that they remain experiential beings even when their ability to recount and recall their experiences has melted away.

 So be careful to safeguard your loved one or client’s experience of the present.
 Doing so will pay dividends in positive moods and cooperation, but more importantly, not doing so is unkind.

 Sign up for our newsletter and free video series

 Sign up for our monthly newsletter and get more advice on how to help someone experiencing dementia.
 As a bonus, you’ll get our free video series, “Preparing for Dementia.”